DSTG has a proud history of delivering innovative science to support the Australian Defence Force.

 In 2004, four laboratories were built to enable investigations also into materials, noise and vibration and sonar processing.
 These new facilities include:

-- improved facilities for modelling studies and submarine tactical war games
+- Amproved facilities for modelling studies and submarine tactical war games.

 A core research task being undertaken is that of submarine hull and towed array sonar data replay and analysis – an activity critical to evaluations of submarine sonar performance and for investigating new processing concepts.

 A key focus of the research work done there is on developing technological capabilities required for hypersonic flight, this being flight powered by air-breathing scramjet engines at many times the speed of sound.
 The hypersonics research done in Brisbane, undertaken in collaboration with the US Airforce Research Laboratory, is a world-class effort as well as Australia’s largest and most important.
-DST group and the US Air Force Research Laboratory are currently undertaking a series of flight trials known as the Hypersonics International Flight Research Experimentation (HIFiRE) program with the purpose of gathering data about various aspects of scramjet engine propulsion.
+DSTG and the US Air Force Research Laboratory undertook a series of flight trials as part of the Hypersonics International Flight Research Experimentation (HIFiRE) program with the purpose of gathering data about various aspects of scramjet engine propulsion.

 Research is also being done in Brisbane in the areas of 'smart' technologies, such as piezo-electric materials that change shape when stimulated by an electric current.
 In addition to facilitating research, the site has been established to provide a focal point for interactions with Queensland industry and academia that may lead to the development of capability enhancing technologies for Defence.

-The DST facility at Innisfail (Queensland) was established in 1950 to undertake exposure testing of materials under tropical conditions.
+The DSTG facility at Innisfail (Queensland) was established in 1950 to undertake exposure testing of materials under tropical conditions.

-DST current Sydney operatoins were originally established by the Royal Australian Navy as the Royal Australian Navy Experimental Laboratory (RANEL) which opened on 13 February 1956.
+DSTG current Sydney operations were originally established by the Royal Australian Navy as the Royal Australian Navy Experimental Laboratory (RANEL) which opened on 13 February 1956.
 It was located at HMAS Rushcutter where it occupied two classrooms and an office.

 The Royal Australian Navy founded RANEL to test British research into long-range passive acoustic detection of submarines.
 Submarine detection was simulated by fitting HMAS Kookaburra with hydrophones to search for vessels as they passed through Sydney Harbour.
 With time the scope of the organisation broadened and in 1958 it was made responsible for all scientific work for the Navy.

-Since its establishment in Sydney.
-DST has conducted research in a range of fields including mine countermeasures, exercise analysis, fluid mechanics, underwater physics, sonar, surveillance, oceanography and maritime warfare.
+Since its establishment in Sydney, DSTG has conducted research in a range of fields including mine countermeasures, exercise analysis, fluid mechanics, underwater physics, sonar, surveillance, oceanography and maritime warfare.
 Three of its most successful projects are:

 Despite changes in name and location, the research focus of the laboratory remains the same.
 It continues to be a leader in maritime research, the field for which it was originally established.
 The laboratory is currently focusing on operations research, littoral warfare, amphibious operations and maritime security.